rotaract5040/rotaract5040.github.io/district_team.md

 **Kamil Kanji**, Events Co-Chair ([Email](mailto:kamil7860.kk@gmail.com))

 Hey everyone!
-My name is Kamil, I'm a second year at UBC and I hope to major in Political Science and International Relations.
+My name is Kamil, I'm a third year at UBC and I hope to major in Political Science and International Relations.
 I joined Rotaract last year but have been involved with Rotary for quite a few years through Interact and other stuff.
 The thing I love most about Rotaract is that it's a platform to meet super fun people who instantly become your friends but are also super passionate about making our communities the best they can be.

 ![Olivia Li profile](/assets/images/olivia_li.png)